M3ndux/CyberSpaceKe/README.md

 in RSA; m(message) = ( c ^ d ) % n

+This can be represented using the pow method in python as `m = pow(c, d, n)`

+where:

-where C is the ciphertext in our case the ecrypted flag
+C is the ciphertext in our case the ecrypted flag

-d is the private key, the secret value that was provided from the script
+d is the private key;the secret value that was provided from the script

 n is the modulus

-I decided to write a python code to decrypt the flag using the pow() method in python
+Since we have all the values that are needed, I decided to write a python code to decrypt the flag and convert the values into text

-m = pow(encryptedFlag, privateKey, modulus).

 ```python
 import binascii